fergonco/fergonco.github.io/_posts/2017-09-06-Traffic prediction based on public transport transit times (II).md

 In order to obtain the arrival time of the vehicles to the stops, a process makes use of these calls in the following way:

-1. Before the first service starts, at 4am, the process calls *GetAllNextDepartures* for the starting stops of all the three lines being monitored and stores the codes from all vehicles servicing the lines.
+1. Before the first service starts, at 4am, the process calls *GetAllNextDepartures* for the starting stops of all the three lines being monitored and stores the codes from all vehicles servicing the lines during that day.
 1. For all vehicles servicing a line, the process issues a call to *GetThermometer* and registers the expected arrival times to every stop.
 1. The process sleeps if no arrival is expected in the next five minutes.
 This happens only at the beginning and end of the day because during the day arrivals take place constantly.
 But it allows to spare some calls to the API.
 1. Few minutes before the next arrival is expected, the process wakes up and queries the relevant *GetThermometer* to check if the expected arrival time is *now*.
 When it is, the process registers the arrival of the vehicle and updates the database.